Where is Tikehau Tahiti Atoll?

 Tikehau encapsulates the sense of going off the grid.
 This small, cherished atoll consists of a myriad of tiny white & pink sand islets engulfed in coconut groves & hidden alcoves.

 In Tikehau, which really means “peaceful landing,” you will find nothing but complete serenity on her calm & graceful shores.

 Tikehau is a small, circular atoll near Rangiroa in the Tuamotu Archipelago.
 The lagoon, formed by a virtually unbroken ring of continuous coral, mirrors an immense natural swimming pool.

-At only 16 miles (25 kilometres) across & no more than 100 feet (30 meters) deep, this marine aquarium is swarming with marine life.
-According to the legendary marine researcher Jacques Cousteau, it has a higher density of fish than any other lagoon in French Polynesia.
+This marine aquarium is swarming with marine life at only 16 miles (25 kilometres) across & no more than 100 feet (30 meters) deep.
+According to the legendary marine researcher Jacques Cousteau, it has a higher fish density than any other French Polynesian lagoon.

 As you can guess, diving & snorkelling are the two main attractions in Tikehau.
 The best diving is located on the western shore around the Tuheiava Pass, the only traversable entry into the lagoon.

-Tikehau is located only a few kilometres away from Rangiroa in the Tuamotu archipelago.
-Tinier than its neighbour, Tikehau atoll is a near-perfect ring structure starring postcard-like landscape.
+Tikehau is located a few kilometres from Rangiroa in the Tuamotu archipelago.
+Tinier than its neighbour, Tikehau atoll is a near-perfect ring structure starring a postcard-like landscape.

 The atoll is famous for its lagoon, described as a vast natural pool enclosed by pink & white sandy beaches.

 A 1-hour flight from Tahiti & lying among beautiful “motu” islets & coconut trees, make the most of your stay & discover the unbelievable underwater life of this turquoise lagoon.